Amazon CloudWatch

 auto_retry_requests

 Immediately retry failed requests to AWS services once.
-This option does not affect the normal Fluent Bit retry mechanism with backoff.
-Instead, it enables an immediate retry with no delay for networking errors, which may help improve throughput when there are transient/random networking issues.
-This option defaults to true.
+This option doesn't affect the normal Fluent Bit retry mechanism with backoff.
+Instead, it enables an immediate retry with no delay for networking errors, which can help improve throughput when there are transient/random networking issues.
+Defaults to true.

 external_id